soopercorp/cloudapp-rb/README.md

     CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+This is a fork of a couple of scripts. @holmam's script is unlicensed, while it's fork (@aashay's) has the following license.
+It can be found at https://github.com/aashay/Cloudapp#readme

+    This software (lol, cmon now it's just a script) is provided as-is, so if it causes you any pain or chaos, don't sue me.